 Faarumai waterfalls flow year-round and are open 24/7.
 Sometimes, authorities might close the path due to construction, but most days it’s accessible.

-If you want to see the waterfalls at their best, visit during the wet season from November to April.
+If you want to see the Faarumai waterfalls at their best, visit during the wet season from November to April.
 That’s when Tahiti gets the most rain, and you’ll see the waterfalls in their full swing.

 The best time to see them is after the rain when they are more powerful and the scenes are awe-inspiring.